CHT2531/intro-to-node/README.md

 The other use of Node.js is to manage the libraries in our project.
 Before we do this we need to know how to create a Node.js project.

 ### Creating a Node.js project
-Usually when working with Node.js will need to create a Node project.
-This allows us to keep track of the different packages we are using.

-* Using PowerShell navigate to the root of this practical work folder i.e. the folder with *index.html* in it.
+* Using PowerShell make sure you are still in the root of this practical work folder i.e. the folder with *index.html* in it.
 * Enter *npm init -y*
 * This will create a *package.json* file with default settings.
 * *package.json* is like a configuration file for a Node.js project.
 Open this in a text editor to see the default settings.
 You don't need to change any of them for now.

 ### Using a JavaScript library
 As a simple example we will use the voca library (https://vocajs.com/).
 Voca is a small library that will allow us to perform simple string manipulations.

-In PowerShell enter the following command
+* In PowerShell enter the following command
 ```
 npm install --save voca
 ```